1259iknowthat/CTF-LEARN/CRYPTOGRAPHY/crypto.md

 - base64

 openssl to en/decrypt
-- salt: is the thing which people add it to make an encryption harder and safer
+- salt: is the thing which people add to make an encryption harder and safer

 Encryption:
 - aes-256